-Although it can be difficult to step forward, the district can't effectively address harassment, discrimination or bullying if incidents are not reported.
+These reports are important in order for the district to effectively address harassment, discrimination or bullying if incidents are not reported.
 Students, who have been harassed, discriminated against or bullied, parents whose children have been harassed, discriminated against or bullied, or other students or staff who observe harassing, discriminating or bullying behavior are encouraged and expected to make a verbal and/or written complaint to any school personnel in accordance with the training and guidelines provided.
 At all times, complaints will be documented, tracked and handled in accordance with the regulations and procedures accompanying this policy and/or the district's Code of Conduct.
 Information regarding targets of harassment, discrimination or bullying incidents will be documented, tracked and handled in accordance with pertinent laws and regulations.
 If a staff person is unsure of the reporting procedure, he/she is expected to inquire about how to proceed by speaking with their supervisor.
 Incidents will be included in the Violent and Disruptive Incident Reporting (VADIR) system when applicable.

 It is a responsibility for all school personnel to report any incidents of student-to-student, staff-to-student, and student-to-staff harassment, discrimination or bullying that they observe to their building principal or other administrator who supervises their employment.
-In addition, it is also the responsibility of all parents, staff, and/or non-members of CECSD school personnel to report any incidents of student-to-student, staff-to-student, and student-to-staff harassing, discriminating or bullying of which they are made aware by students et al to their building principals or other administrator who supervises their employment.
+In addition, it is also the responsibility of all parents, staff, and/or non-members of CECSD to report any incidents of student-to-student, staff-to-student, and student-to-staff harassing, discriminating or bullying of which they are made aware by students et al to their building principals or other administrator who supervises their employment.